racial equity team

 Seeks Applications for Community Scholarship

-It is our intention that these awards help further the dreams and aspirations of marginalized students in southern New England.
+We intend these awards to help further the dreams and aspirations of marginalized students in southern New England.

 Scholarship applicants will include an essay describing their motivation and plans for their future.